Erallie/stream-bridge/README.md

 ### The wrong YouTube or Kick account appears

 Sign out of that platform in your browser, open a private/incognito window, sign into the intended broadcaster account, and generate a new authorization link.

-### TikTok is unavailable

-TikTok requires a working Social Stream Ninja connection.
-It is not available through StreamBridge’s direct mode.

 ## Support